Museum für Naturkunde - Leibniz Institute for Evolution and Biodiversity Science

 Practical Information

-When preparing for a visit to the Museum für Naturkunde, here are some practical considerations:
+When preparing for your visit to the Museum für Naturkunde, consider the following practical information:

 Frequently Asked Questions